jlm429/bettermdptools/readme.md

 Or, you can use the add_to decorator and define the override outside of the class definition.

 ```
-from decorators.decorators import add_to
+from utils.decorators import add_to
-from callbacks.callbacks import MyCallbacks
+from utils.callbacks import MyCallbacks

 @add_to(MyCallbacks)
 def on_episode_end(self, caller):